archi123archi/gpt4all/README.md

   <img width="600" height="365" src="https://user-images.githubusercontent.com/13879686/231876409-e3de1934-93bb-4b4b-9013-b491a969ebbc.gif">
 </p>
 <p align="center">
-Run on an M1 macOS Device (not sped up!)
+Run on an M1 Mac (not sped up!)
 </p>

 ## GPT4All: An ecosystem of open-source on-edge large language models.
 GPT4All is an ecosystem to train and deploy **powerful** and **customized** large language models that run locally on consumer grade CPUs.
-Note that your CPU needs to support [AVX or AVX2 instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).

 Learn more in the [documentation](https://docs.gpt4all.io).